techidaily/site-fox-helps/source/_posts/ballad-bliss-songs-that-score-big-on-will-you-questions-for-2024.md

 ## Download Royalty Free Proposal Songs from Filmstock

-[Filmstock](https://tools.techidaily.com/wondershare/filmora/download/)is a one-stop shop for royalty free video effects, music and sound effects, stock video footage and more stock media.
+[Filmstock](https://tools.techidaily.com/wondershare/filmora/download/) is a one-stop shop for royalty free video effects, music and sound effects, stock video footage and more stock media.
 You can download the royalty free music from different genres in MP3 or WAV format.
 Besides, you can also find sound effects in the audio library.
 Visit the [Music library of Filmstock](https://tools.techidaily.com/wondershare/filmora/download/) and explore more songs and music for your video.

 [Filmstock Stock Media Library](https://images.wondershare.com/filmora/article-images/Filmstock-stock-media-library-banner.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)